azmozaffari/GuidedDiffusion/README.md

 ### Emonet results:

+To run the model for emonet, in celeba.yml, change the  classifier part to emonet from clip
 * Results after fine-tuning the diffusion model with Emonet classifier to generate the images that maximizes the Fear output of the model.
   <table>
      <tr>
     <td> <img src="./images/emonetfear/00007.jpg"  alt="1" width = 128px height = 128px ></td>